biobakery/metawibele/README.md

 	`$ metawibele_prepare_domain_databases -t Pfam33.0 --output $DATABASE_LOCATION`

 	* Pfam domains from the specified version of [Pfam](https://pfam.xfam.org/) database will be downloaded.
-	* PDB information from the latested version of [SIFT](https://www.ebi.ac.uk/pdbe/docs/sifts/) database will be downloaded.
+	* PDB information from the latest version of [SIFT](https://www.ebi.ac.uk/pdbe/docs/sifts/) database will be downloaded.
-	* Domain-domain interactions from the version 2.0 of [DOMINE](https://manticore.niehs.nih.gov/cgi-bin/Domine?page=start) database will be downloaded.
+	* Domain-domain interactions from version 2.0 of [DOMINE](https://manticore.niehs.nih.gov/cgi-bin/Domine?page=start) database will be downloaded.

 #### Prepare configuration files

 ##### Download global configuration template

-To run MetaWIBELE, one global configuation file `metawibele.cfg` is **required** to make basic settings.
+To run MetaWIBELE, one global configuration file `metawibele.cfg` is **required** to make basic settings.

 * Download `metawibele.cfg` into  your working directory:
 	* `$ metawibele_download_config --config-type global`